AOL search log release: User 927

 One product of the AOL scandal was the proliferation of blog entries examining the exposed data.
 Certain users' search logs were identified as interesting, humorous, disturbing, or dangerous.

 Consumer watchdog website The Consumerist posted a blog entry by editor Ben Popken identifying the anonymous user number 927 as having an especially bizarre and macabre search history, ranging from butterfly orchids and the band Fall Out Boy, to search terms relating to child pornography and zoophilia.

 The blog posting has since been viewed nearly 4,000 times and referenced on a number of other high-profile sites.
 In addition to sparking the interest of the Internet community, User 927 inspired a theatrical production, written by Katharine Clark Gray in Philadelphia.
 The play, also named User 927, has since been cited on several of the same blogs that originally discovered the real user's existence.

 User 711391

-A series of movies on the web site Minimovies called I Love Alaska puts voice and imagery to User 711391 which the authors have labeled as "an episodic documentary".
+A series of movies on the website Minimovies called I Love Alaska puts voice and imagery to User 711391 which the authors have labeled as "an episodic documentary".